 Bottom Line: Some new results about the use of the discrete K-S tests on all kinds of survey data.

-2. Our Survey data from “Katrina and Rita: The Impact of Exogenous Shocks on Risk Assessment.”
+3. Survey data : “Katrina and Rita: The Impact of Exogenous Shocks on Risk Assessment.”
 Survey of hurricane-threatened regions in the US.
 Funded from NSF SGER Grant #0554875.
 [Co-PIs: Domonic Bearfield, Kishore Gawande, Gina Reinhardt and Carol Silva.]

 Bottom Line: There are some amazing data here, and a survey experiment as well.
 Our Political Analysis paper provides external validation, so the data are good to go!